 My favorite comments are always the ringers: those people who declare that they are “liberals” or “progressives” but aren’t.
 They make statements that they believe are typical arguments from those groups, but end up saying things that no liberal or progressive would dream of saying.
-Here is an example from from Zosha123 (and I have numbered the statements for ease in addressing them afterwards):
+Here is an example from Zosha123 (and I have numbered the statements for ease in addressing them afterward):

 “(1) I will never vote Republican.
 (2) But I can no longer support the climate blame blunder that is making neocons out of all of us.
 97% of scientists all agree it just COULD BE a crisis and not one climate scientist has ever said they can’t (sic) be 100% certain because the ‘scientific method’ prevents them from telling the world that their ‘threat to the planet’ is proven.

 (3) Only ‘believers’ are giving scientists this excuse.
-It’s a bold faced lie so prove me wrong.
-(4) As a progressive I am sickened how we so eagerly condemn our children and the planet with our exaggeration of CO2 crisis just as an excuse to hate neocons.
+It’s a bold-faced lie so prove me wrong.
+(4) As a progressive, I am sickened how we so eagerly condemn our children and the planet with our exaggeration of CO2 crisis just as an excuse to hate neocons.
 Our children do not deserve to be a part of this Reefer Madness of climate blame.”

 Here are my responses (and I did not do any correcting of the entry above, so any boners are Zosha’s):